The Creatures

-Wild Things (1981)
+Formation and Wild Things EP (1981)

 Singer Siouxsie Sioux and drummer Budgie created the Creatures in 1981 while rehearsing for Banshees' Juju album.
 During one session, they discovered by accident that the combination of just voice and drums suited the track "But Not Them".
 A studio session was organized with the aim of recording five songs.
 This project was released in the form of an EP titled Wild Things.
 The title track was a reworking of a hit by the Troggs; the other numbers were Creatures compositions.
 The EP reached No. 24 in the UK Singles Chart and the pair performed "Mad-Eyed Screamer" on Top of the Pops.

 Feast (1983)

 In 1983, the Creatures released their first full-length album, Feast.
-The band decided where to record the album by randomly placing a pin on a map of the world.
+The band had decided where to record the album by randomly placing a pin on a map of the world.
 The result was Hawaii, which led to the Lamalani Hula Academy Hawaiian Chanters being featured on some tracks.
 Musically, the album was steeped in exotica and tropical backdrops.
 During the week of its release, the band were on the front cover of both Melody Maker and NME.
 Melody Maker described Feast as "an album of filtered brilliance, fertile, sensual and erotic", while NME said, "The humours of Sioux's frosty larynx are nakedly outlined against skins of sometimes fabulous quality".
 The album reached No. 17 in the UK Albums Chart.
-The hit single "Miss the Girl" took its inspiration from the book Crash by J. G. Ballard.
+The single "Miss the Girl" which peaked at number 21 in the UK chart, took its inspiration from the book Crash by J. G. Ballard.
 Shortly after its exit from the charts, a follow-up, "Right Now", was recorded, a song that was initially performed by Mel Tormé.
 The Creatures revamped it by adding a brass section, and it became their most successful single, reaching the top 15.